-ADAMTS5 is one of the main enzyme involved in proteoglycan cleavage.
-As ADAMTS4, ADAMTS5 protein expression was significantly increased in TAAD tissues compared to control aortic tissues (Gunes et al 2016).
-More recently, in other studies it was demonstrated that the mRNA and protein levels of ADAMTS5 are reduced in TAAD tissues as well as in plasma (cikach et al 2018 ; Zeng et al 2020).
-The mouse data using Adamts5 deficient mice goes in the same direction.
-Using Ang II model inducing TAAD, mice lacking the catalytic domain of ADAMTS5 (Adamts5Δcat) displayed a higher elargement of the ascending aorta.
-These results show a distinct and a non redundant role between ADAMTS4 and 5.
-The versican seems central in the develoment of aortopathie, it was the most upregulated ECM protein in Adamts5Δcat mice.
-In parallel, a clear reduction of versikin (versican cleavage by specific ADAMTS demonstrated by specific antibody recognising the cleavage site) was observed (Fava et al 2018).
-LRP1 (low density lipoprotein related protein 1) is a regulator of ADAMTS5 by promoting its endocytosis.
-LRP1 has been shown to be involved in aneurysm formation (Davis et al 2015).
-LRP1 protein level was lower in AngII treated aortas from Adamts5Δcat mice.
-The Adamts5 deficiency leads also to an increase of Adamts1 protein level.
-This ADAMTS1 expression was not able to compensate the absence of versican cleavage suggesting that Adamts5 is the major versicanase.
-No data on ADAMTS4 expression level are available.
-Yet, another mouse model was developed, this Adamts5-/- mouse model also developed also aortic anomalies (n=19/19) compared with wild type (n=1/11).
-The aortas of Adamts5-/- displayed aggrecan accumulation confirming the key role of aggrecan/versican in the aortopathies.
-These data suggest that ADAMTS5 may have a critical role for normal aortic wall development.(Dupuis et al 2019)
+ADAMTS5 is one of the main enzymes involved in proteoglycan cleavage.
+Like ADAMTS4, ADAMTS5 protein expression was found to be significantly increased in TAAD tissues compared to control aortic tissues (Gunes et al 2016).
+More recently, other research demonstrated that ADAMTS5 mRNA and protein levels are reduced in TAAD tissues as well as in plasma (Cikach et al., 2018 ; Zeng et al., 2020).
+Mice data using Adamts5-deficient mice points to the same trend.
+Using Ang II as a model to induce TAAD, mice lacking the catalytic domain of ADAMTS5 (Adamts5Δcat) displayed a higher enlargement of the ascending aorta.
+These results show a distinct and non-redundant role between ADAMTS4 and ADAMTS5.

+Versican seems central to the development of aortopathies as it was found to be the most upregulated ECM protein in Adamts5Δcat mice.
+In parallel, a clear reduction of versikin, a versican cleavage by specific ADAMTS, was observed (Fava et al 2018).
+Low density lipoprotein related protein 1 (LRP1) is a regulator of ADAMTS5 by promoting its endocytosis.
+LRP1 has been shown to be involved in aneurysm formation (Davis et al., 2015).
+LRP1 protein levels were found to be lower in Ang II-treated aortas from Adamts5Δcat mice.
+Adamts5 deficiency was discovered to also increase ADAMTS1 protein levels.
+ADAMTS1 expression was not able to compensate for the absence of versican cleavage: This suggests that Adamts5 is a major versicanase.
+To date, no data on ADAMTS4 expression levels are available.
+An additional mouse model was developed, an Adamts5-/- mouse model, and found aortic anomalies (n=19/19) compared with wild type (n=1/11).
+The aortas of Adamts5-/- displayed aggrecan accumulation, thus confirming the key roles of aggrecan/versican in aortopathies.
+Results from these studies suggest that ADAMTS5 may have a critical role in normal aortic wall development (Dupuis et al 2019).

 ADAMTS16

 The exact function and the potential substrates of ADAMTS16 are unknown except for the fibronectin (Schnellman 2018).
-ADAMTS16 upregulation was assessed using western blot on TAA aortic tissues (Güneş MF et al., 2016).
-It was suggested that increased expression of ADAMTS16 may promote the deceleration of TAA progression.
-This result was not surprising considering that ADAMTS16 was related with hypertension, one of the main cause of aortic aneurysm development (Golapalakrishnan et al., 2012) Using a rat genetic model of hypertension with an Adamts16 defect, the physiological observations established a linkage between Adamts16 and blood pressure regulation.
-Heterozygotes and homozygotes Adamts16 mutant rats presented a lower blood pressure as well as a decrease in the aortic media layer thickness and the pulse wave velocity, being this last one a measure of arterial stiffness.
-Furthermore, endothelial cells analysis showed the presence of elongated cilia which establish a contact from the apical surface of the cell with the collagen from the extracellular matrix.
-Even though the function of Adamts16 is unknow, it seems to be that it may play an important role in vascular system (Golapalakrishnan et al., 2012).
+The upregulation of ADAMTS16 was assessed using western blot on TAA aortic tissues (Güneş MF et al., 2016).
+It was suggested that enhanced expression of ADAMTS16 may promote the deceleration of TAA progression.
+This finding was not surprising considering that ADAMTS16 has been associated with hypertension, one of the main causes of aortic aneurysm development (Golapalakrishnan et al., 2012).
+Using a rat genetic model of hypertension with an Adamts16 defect, the physiological observations established a linkage between Adamts16 and blood pressure regulation.
+Heterozygote and homozygote Adamts16 mutant rats presented a lower blood pressure along with a decrease in the aortic media layer thickness and pulse wave velocity.
+This last one is a measure of arterial stiffness.
+Furthermore, endothelial cell analysis showed the presence of elongated cilia.
+Elongated cilia establish contact from the apical surface of the cell with the collagen in the extracellular matrix.
+Even though the function of ADAMTS16 is unknown, it may play an important role in the vascular system (Golapalakrishnan et al., 2012).

 ADAMTS linked to AAA